 - the value comes second and appeals to reasoning

-- the call to action is a must have and the final component you should put down in your email before the “Best regards” (it is also a good idea to add an engaging CTA to your email signature)
+- the call to action is a must-have and the final component you should put down in your email before the “Best regards” (it is also a good idea to add an engaging CTA to your email signature)

 Remember, the more you know about your prospect’s business and industry — the better.
 People like a personal approach.
 Show them you understand what their company is going through now.
 Let them know that you have the solution.
 Educate them, if they aren’t familiar with your type of product.